Input indicator, broken down by rail franchise, published annually from May 2011.

 Source: Department for Transport, Office of Rail Regulation

-In 2012/13, three train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
-These operators were First Capital Connect, South West Trains and Southern.
+In 2013 to 2014, 3 train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
+These operators were First Capital Connect, South West Trains and East Coast.

 This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and indirectly via grants to Network Rail.